Listen to this article:

 - Fourth day: Four bottles of new formula

 During the rest of the day, let your baby enjoy their old formula.
-Continue increasing the number of new-formula bottles until it’s the only one you’re using.
+Continue increasing the number of new-formula bottles your baby drinks until it’s the only one you’re using.

-In most situations, gradually changing formulas is the best approach.
+In most situations, gradually switching formula types is the best approach.
 However, there are some exceptions.
 For example, you may need to switch to a new formula right away if your baby’s current formula is causing:

 - Severe digestive issues